kosmalex/tiny_processor/README.md

 0
 ```

+#### Note
+Only register $x0-x13$ can be initialized w/ the .mem file.
+The last 2 registers are read-only registers.

 ### Use of .mem files

 The s7.mem file can be used to initialize the `imem` variable of the driver.
 Simply insert the file path of the generated .mem file in the corresponding **$readmemh** macro located in the driver.sv module.